Polynomial Identity Testing via Evaluation of Rational Functions: Overview

-As a generator, \(\RFEparam{0}{1}\) naturally generalizes to $\RFEkl$ for arbitrary $k, l \in \NN$. \begin{definition}[RFE Generator] Let \(\FF\) be a field and \(\{x_1, \ldots, x_n\}\) a set of variables.
-The \emph{Rational Function Evaluation Generator (RFE)} for \(\FF[x_1,\ldots,x_n]\) is parametrized by the following data: \begin{itemize} \item For each \(i\in [n]\), a distinct \emph{abscissa} \(a_i \in \FF\). \item A non-negative integer \(k\), the \emph{numerator degree}. \item A non-negative integer \(l\), the \emph{denominator degree}. \end{itemize} The generator takes as seed a rational function \(f \in \FF(\alpha)\) such that \(f\) can be written as \(g/h\) for some \(g,h\in\FF[\alpha]\) with \(\deg(g)\le k\), \(\deg(h)\le l\), and \(h(a_i)\ne0\) for all \(i\in[n]\).
-From \(f\), it generates the substitution \( x_i \gets f(a_i) \) for each \(i\in[n]\). \end{definition} There are multiple ways to parametrize the seed of \(\RFEkl\) using scalars, such as by specifying the coefficients, evaluations, or roots for each of the numerator and denominator.
-The flexibility to choose is a source of convenience.
+As a generator, \(\RFEparam{0}{1}\) naturally generalizes to $\RFEkl$ for arbitrary $k, l \in \N$. \begin{definition}[RFE generator] The \emph{Rational Function Evaluation Generator (RFE)} for \(\FF[x_1,\ldots,x_n]\) is parametrized by the following data: \begin{itemize} \item A non-negative integer \(k\), the \emph{numerator degree}. \item A non-negative integer \(l\), the \emph{denominator degree}. \item For each \(i\in [n]\), a distinct \emph{abscissa} \(a_i \in \FF\). \end{itemize} The generator \(\RFEkl\) takes as seed a rational function \(f \in \FF(\alpha)\) such that \(f\) can be written as \(g/h\) for some \(g,h\in\FF[\alpha]\) with \(\deg(g)\le k\), \(\deg(h)\le l\), and \(h(a_i)\ne0\) for all \(i\in[n]\).
+From \(f\), it generates the substitution \( x_i \gets f(a_i) \) for each \(i\in[n]\). \end{definition} There are multiple ways to parametrize the seed of \(\RFEkl\) using scalars; the flexibility to choose is a source of convenience.
+We refer to \expref{Section}{s.rfe-formal} for a discussion on different parametrizations, as well as on how large the underlying field $\FF$ must be.
 As is customary in the context of blackbox derandomization of PIT, we assume that $\FF$ is sufficiently large, possibly by taking a field extension.
-We refer to \cref{a.rfe-as-hsg} for a discussion on different parametrizations as well as on how to obtain deterministic blackbox PIT algorithms from the generator and how large the underlying field $\FF$ must be.

 The connection between \(\RFEparam{0}{1}\) and $\SVparam{1}$ extends as follows.
 For higher values of $l$, $\SVl$ is defined as the sum of $l$ independent instantiations of $\SVparam{1}$.
 The same transformations as above relate $\SVl$ and the sum of $l$ independent instantiations of $\RFEparam{0}{1}$.
-The latter in turn is equivalent to $\RFElml$ by partial fraction decomposition.
-The conclusion is that $\SVparam{l}$ is equivalent in power to $\RFElml$, up to variable rescaling.
-We refer to \cref{a.rfe-sv} for a formal treatment.
+Partial fraction decomposition expresses a (non-degenerate) univariate rational function with numerator of degree $l-1$ and denominator of degree $l$ as a sum of $l$ rational functions with numerators of degree 0 and denominators of degree 1.
+As a result, $\SVparam{l}$ is equivalent in power to $\RFElml$, up to variable rescaling.
+See \expref{Section}{s.rfe-formal} for a formal treatment.